agentrules-sh/agentrules/packages/cli/README.md

 ---

-## Creating Presets
+## Creating Rules

 ### `agentrules init [directory]`

-Initialize a preset config in a platform directory.
+Initialize a rule config in a platform directory.
 The command guides you through the required fields for publishing.

 ```bash
 agentrules init [directory] [options]